African Development Bank: Non-regional member countries

+Regional offices

 List of 20 largest countries by voting powers

 The following table are amounts for the 20 largest countries by voting powers at the African Development Bank as of September 2021.

 United Nations Development Business

 The United Nations launched Development Business in 1978 with the support of the World Bank and many other major development banks from around the world.
 Today, Development Business is the primary publication for all major multilateral development banks including the African Development Bank, United Nations agencies, and several national governments, many of whom have made the publication of their tenders and contracts in Development Business mandatory.